Full postal address :

 Vacancies, and instructions on whom to contact, are posted on the University of Cambridge vacancies pages.
 Vacancies in this Department also appear as feed items on the right-hand side of our home page and in all 'About Department' pages.
 If appropriate, advertisements will also appear in publications such as 'Nature'.

 Please read our Postgraduate study pages.
-Many enquiries on subjects such as funding can be answered by referring to the University web pages dealing with Graduate applications.
-If you cannot find the answer to your query on either the Department's or the University's websites, use e-mail email@example.com
+Many enquiries on subjects such as funding, or applying from overseas, can be answered by referring to the University web pages dealing with Graduate applications.
+If you cannot find the answer to your query on either the Department's or the University's websites, please use e-mail firstname.lastname@example.org

-We do not forward general enquiries about postgraduate study to all all group leaders.
+We do not forward general enquiries about postgraduate study to all labs.
 Group leaders should be contacted individually and personally regarding PhD projects in this Department - see the listing of topics available, which will give a link to the Group and the appropriate contact points.

 School students interested in studying Genetics at degree level should check the information on our website, beginning with the page for Year 13 students.
 If your query is not answered, please use email@example.com